Neerdie, Queensland

+Geography

+Most of the locality is within the Neerdie State Forest except for some land parcels in the south-east of the locality, where the land use is a mixture of rural residential housing and grazing on native vegetation.

 History

 Originally Neerdie was within the Shire of Tiaro and then later within the Shire of Cooloola.
 In the local government amalgamations of 2008, Neerdie became split between Gympie Region and Fraser Coast Region.